Algorithms Trained on Normal Chest X-rays Can Predict Health Insurance Types: Experiments

 \subsection{Experiments on Demographic Mediators}

 \textbf{Setting} Based on the premise that deep learning models can effectively discern health insurance types from chest X-ray images, a pertinent inquiry arises: Is the insurance classification directly inferred, or is it mediated through demographic features like age, sex, or race?
 To answer this, we conducted an insurance detection experiment using other demographics.
 Specifically, we trained tree-based and clustering machine learning models including Random Forest \cite{randomforest}, Decision Tree \cite{decisiontree}, XGBoost \cite{xgboost}, CatBoost \cite{catboost}, and KNN \cite{knn} to predict health insurance type from a combination of demographic attributes: age, sex, and race.
 The hyperparameter is tuned by GridSearchCV from the Scikit-Learn package.
-In addition, given the observation that the portion of Black people covered by private insurance is disproportionately lower than that in the White, we also conducted an experiment in which we trained, validated, and tested a health insurance type classifier only on patients that are reported as white.
-In this part of experiment, MIMIC-CXR-JPG and MedMamba were also chosen as the main dataset and deep vision model.\\ \textbf{Result} Table \ref{tab:MLforInsurance} shows the performance of multiple machine learning models to predict health insurance from the combination of age, race, and sex attributes.
-Among the five machine learning models (Random Forest, XGBoost, CatBoost, Decision Tree, KNN) that we have evaluated, XGBoost have the highest AUC value, but could only reach 0.5905.
-Therefore, we concluded that the results do not indicate a strong correlation between health insurance types and the three demographic features, as all the AUCs are no higher than 0.6.
-Table \ref{tab:race_stratified_AUC} demonstrates the health insurance type prediction performance of the MedMamba model trained solely from White people in our dataset.
-We observed that the performance is relatively consistent with training our model with the entire dataset.
-In this experiment, we could still observe the superiority of DenseNet over the other two models.
-Our results indicate that the ability of deep vision models to predict health insurance types is not mediated by race features.
+In addition, given the disproportionately low private insurance coverage for Black patients compared to White patients in the dataset (\ref{tab:demographics}), we trained a health insurance classifier only on the White subgroup in MIMIC-CXR-JPG and CheXpert datasets.
+If the health insurance type prediction is mediated by the racial features, we should observe a performance degradation on the experiments.
+The learning rate for Lion optimizer was adjusted to 1e-4 in SwinV2-T trained with isolated White people CheXpert.\\ \textbf{Result} Table \ref{tab:MLforInsurance} shows the performance of multiple machine learning models to predict health insurance from the combination of age, race, and sex attributes.
+Among the five machine learning models (Random Forest, XGBoost, CatBoost, Decision Tree, KNN) that we have evaluated, Random Forest, CatBoost, and Decision Tree have the highest AUC value (0.6234).
+These results cannot explain the largely higher AUC performance in DenseNet121 and MedMamba, yet they surpass the AUC performance in SwinV2-T by about 0.005.
+The lower performance in SwinV2-T may be due to the smaller size of SwinTransformer model compared to SwinV2-B and SwinV2-L, which requires further investigation.
+Table \ref{tab:race_stratified_AUC} demonstrates the health insurance type prediction performance trained solely with White people in our datasets.
+We observed that models trained with only White people images from MIMIC-CXR-JPG still managed to learn the health insurance information and suffers from little AUC degradation.
+However, the performance dropped substantially when training solely with White people in CheXpert.
+Notice that there is only 2508 White people in the CheXpert training dataset, compared to 17,132 White people in the MIMIC-CXR-JPG training dataset.
+This huge population difference provides a possible explanation for the performance degradation.
+On the other hand, Densenet could still maintain a high AUC performance around 0.65, suggesting that racial features should not be a significant mediator in learning health insurance type.
+Our results indicate that the ability of deep vision models to predict health insurance types is not likely mediated by race features, at least not a significant contributor.